TMA-AVS-01 Alarm Validation Scoring Standard

 TMA-AVS-01 Alarm Validation Scoring Standard History

-The genesis of the idea of an alarm classification process began at PPVAR.
-PPVAR began collaborating with The Monitoring Association (TMA) to create an intrusion alarm classification ANSI standard.
+The idea for an alarm classification process originated at PPVAR, driven by the evolving needs of law enforcement, emergency communications centers, the alarm and monitoring industries, and rapidly advancing technology.
+Recognizing the need to enhance alarm response for greater efficiency, safety and security, PPVAR began collaborating with The Monitoring Association (TMA) to create an intrusion alarm classification ANSI standard.
 As an ANSI Accredited Standards Development Organization, TMA often serves as the lead organization for the development of various standards impacting the security monitoring industry.

 Invitations were sent to join the TMA Alarm Validation Scoring Standard (AVS-01) committee, which resulted in the inclusion of stakeholders from Public Safety, Law Enforcement, Emergency Communications, the Electronic Security and Monitoring Industries, Nationally Recognized Testing Laboratories and consultants to these fields.